galcivar/module_06/README.md

 ---

 ## Usage
-You can use this program by navigating to the folder of the project (where app.py is) and run:
+You can use this program by navigating to the folder of the project and run:
 `jupiter lab` then open the `san_francisco_housing.ipynb` file in Jupiter Lab

 ---